panda-re/demos/dir-850l/README.md

 Block quotes are suggested talking points for the demonstrator.

-The firmware I used was version 'DIR850LA1_FW114WWb07.bin' - the rehosting is not part of this demo.
+The firmware I used was version 'DIR850LA1_FW114WWb07.bin' (available [here](http://files.dlink.com.au/Products/DIR-850L/REV_A/Firmware/Firmware_v1.14B07/DIR850LA1_FW114WWb07.bin))- the rehosting is not part of this demo.
 You are meant to use a docker container.

 Some background links on the exploit: